¿Quién quiere ser millonario? (Peruvian game show)

 ¿Quién quiere ser millonario?
-(English translation: Who wants to be a millionaire?) was a Peruvian game show based on the original British format of Who Wants to Be a Millionaire?
+(English translation: Who wants to be a millionaire?) is a Peruvian quiz show based on the original British format of Who Wants to Be a Millionaire?
 The show was hosted by Guido Lombardi.
-The main goal of the game was to win 1 million Peruvian nuevo sol (US$295,000) by answering 15 multiple-choice questions correctly.
+The main goal of the game was to win one million Peruvian nuevo sol (US$295,000) by answering fifteen multiple-choice questions correctly.
 There were three lifelines - fifty fifty, phone a friend and ask the audience. ¿Quién quiere ser millonario? was broadcast from 2001 to 2002.
 It was shown on the Peruvian TV station Canal 13.
 When a contestant got the fifth question correct, he left with at least S/.
 1,000.
 When a contestant got the tenth question correct, he left with at least S/.
 32,000.
 The biggest prize won on the show was S/.
 32,000.
 Second season of the show was announced but due to internal problems at the network this never happened.